Research Focus

 We have been working towards biodiversity monitoring and education using acoustics.

 Bats: I was involved in developing the first echolocation call library of bats of India.
 We showed that the echolocation call serve as a reliable indicator of the species identity.
-This can now be used for passive acoustic monitoring of bats (Ref)
+This can now be used for passive acoustic monitoring of bats.
+Read more here.

 Cricket: We have been conducting surveys for cricket species diversity across India including North-western Himalayas and the foothills, Terai grasslands and forests in Dudhwa National Park, the caves of Chattishgarh, Central India and Western ghats.
-Whenever possible we also record their calls and have been building the mega repository of cricket calls from across India.
+Whenever possible we also record their calls and aim to build a mega repository of cricket calls from across India.

-Moths: We have been monitoring moth diversity of Mohali and have developed a field guidebook for young naturalists to help in quick identification of moths (Ref).
+Moths: We have been monitoring moth diversity of Shivaliks and have developed a field guidebook for young naturalists to help in quick identification of moths.

-Birds: In collaboration with Jimmy Bahuleyan and three undergrads from IISER Mohali we developed an Android app for bird identification on IISER Campus.
+Birds: In collaboration with Jimmy Bahuleyan and three undergrads from IISER Mohali we have developed an Android app for bird identification on various IISER campuses.
+The app has birds of IISER Mohali and IISER Bhopal.
+Several other IISER campuses will be added shortly.
 We are working on it to continuously update it and add more features.
-Interested students are requested to drop in a line (Ref).
+Interested students are requested to drop in a line.

 Background pic by Mahandran V.